mbrt/gmailctl/README.md

 ### Tests

-You can optionally add unit tests to your configuraion.
+You can optionally add unit tests to your configuration.
 The tests will be executed before applying any changes to the upstream Gmail filters or by running the dedicated `test` subcommand.
 Tests results can be ignored by passing the `--yolo` command line option.